jmptrader/flotilla/content/start.md

 ## Installation<a name="installation"></a>

-Flotilla is built around two core dependencies:

-- [engine](http://github.com/thrisp/engine) *routing, multiplexing, net/http basics & interface*
+Flotilla has one dependency, for ensuring a default Templator is provided:

 - [djinn](http://github.com/thrisp/djinn/) *templating*